(Updated March 17, 2014)

 The last such severe torrential rain event occurred on August 10, 2011.
 The storm caused generalized flooding in Casa Loma and Lakeview Heights.
 In some neighbourhoods the runoff flooded properties and/or homes, and considerable ponding of water occurred in low lying areas.
 The event lead to a review of Casa Loma's existing drainage system, which had been installed many years prior to District of West Kelowna incorporation on December 6, 2007.

-After careful review of the existing storm drainage system in the Casa Loma area, the District of West Kelowna determined that ditches would be required on Casa Loma, Lucinde and Campbell Roads, in order to adequately control storm water in the event of torrential rains.
+After careful review of the storm drainage system that existed in the Casa Loma area at the time, the District of West Kelowna determined that ditches would be required in strategic locations within the neighbourhood, in order to adequately control storm water in the event of torrential rains.

-Once the existing drainage system was assessed and the appropriate mitigation measures were identified, the District of West Kelowna held public input sessions and gained the support of the Casa Loma Community Association.
+Once the existing drainage system was assessed and the appropriate mitigation measures were identified, the District of West Kelowna held public input sessions and consulted with residents and property owners through a series of community meetings and correspondence before proceeding through to the identified stages of construction.

 If you have questions or would like further information, please contact the District of West Kelowna's Engineering Department at: